 - Civil society enhancement by social media

-Around the world researchers and practitioners are invited to submit on or before April 15, 2014, four paragraph proposal explaining the mission and concerns of the proposed chapter and one short CV.
+Around the world researchers and practitioners are invited to submit on or before April 15, 2014, four-paragraph proposal explaining the mission and concerns of the proposed chapter and one short CV.
 Qualitative or quantitative studies and theoretical essays are welcome.
 Authors of accepted papers will be notified no more than April 30.
-The chapters guidelines will be send in that moment.
+The chapters guidelines will be sent in that moment.
 Full chapters must be submitted by July 30, 2014.

 Fatima Roumate PhD Institut International de la Recherche Scientifique, Morocco.
 E mail: email@example.com

 Lic.
 Amaro La Rosa.
 E mail: firstname.lastname@example.org